As video of Chicago police fatally shooting a 13-year-old is set for release, his mother still wonders what happened

 Chicago police spokesman Michael Carroll told The Post the department could not comment beyond its news release and directed questions to COPA.
 The accountability office did not immediately return a request for comment Saturday.

 Police responded to reports of gunfire in the Little Village neighborhood shortly after 2:30 a.m.
 Monday.
-When officers arrived at the 2300 block of South Sawyer Ave., police said, they “observed two males in a nearby alley.”
+When officers arrived at the 2300 block of South Sawyer Avenue, police said, they “observed two males in a nearby alley.”
 Chicago police said the two people, including one who was allegedly armed, then fled the scene, resulting in a foot pursuit by officers.
 During the “armed confrontation” in an alley, police said, an officer shot a person in the chest.

 Police did not identify the 13-year-old in their news release but said the person was pronounced dead at the scene.
 Tom Ahern, a Chicago police spokesman, shared a photo of a gun allegedly recovered by authorities.
 It remains unclear whether the gun was fired before the boy was shot, police told the Associated Press.